schillerandrew/city-explorer-api/README.md

 - Actual ETA:

 ## Credit and Collaborations

+- [Jonathan Rumsey](https://github.com/nojronatron) assisted with the Lab 6 data flow
-Abdulahi contributed to the wireframe
+- Abdulahi contributed to the Lab 6 data flow
+- Roger Reyes contributed to the Lab 9 data flow